powur solar comparison

 Building a Team

 The old sales model also required sales reps to train their own people so recruiting and building a team wasn’t possible until they had gained a lot of experience.
-Powur Solar® and Apricot allow a new solar sales rep to start building a team immediately.
-They have devised a way for new Mentees (Powur®) or Trainees (Apricot) to be trained by others in the company.
-So, a new mentee/trainee can start building their business immediately to take advantage of bonuses and overrides later.
+Powur Solar®, Apricot, and REACH Solar allow a new solar sales rep to start building a team immediately.
+They have devised a way for new Mentees (Powur®) or Trainees (Apricot) or Setters (REACH) to be trained by others in the company.
+So, a new Mentee/Trainee/Setter can start building their business immediately to take advantage of bonuses and overrides later.

-Other similarities between the 2 companies include support for solar sales reps in building solar designs.
+Other similarities between the 3 companies include support for solar sales reps in building solar designs.
 Powur Solar® does all that for their reps whereas Apricot simply provides the option.
-In that way, a seasoned solar pro can keep control of the solar design and pricing of the system.
+REACH Solar is unique as it partners with the top regional solar installation companies around the U.S..
+So, the system design is some cases is done by the Sales Rep while other installation companies employ design personnel to do it for them.
+In most cases, a seasoned solar pro can keep control of the solar design and pricing of the system.

 One other similarity is in the tedious project management of the installation.
-Again, Powur® manages this for their reps while Apricot provides the option of managing this but allows reps to do their own project management if they choose.
+Again, Powur® manages this for their reps while Apricot provides the option of project management through its only installer, Freedom Forever, but allows reps to do their own project management if they choose.
+REACH Solar has inhouse project management to assist sales reps.

 Sales & Installation Opportunities

 However, there are of course differences between the 2 companies.
-Powur Solar®, according to their website can install solar systems in 21 states and Puerto Rico.
-Apricot Solar, although not yet in Puerto Rico, installs solar systems in 29 states including all the states where Powur® is currently installing systems.
+Powur Solar®, according to their website can install solar systems in 23 states and Puerto Rico.
+Apricot Solar installs solar systems in 34 states and Puerto Rico though its sole installation partner, Freedom Forever.
+REACH Solar, as of July 25, 2025 installs in 35 states through its partnerships with 14 of the top regional solar installation companies in the country.

 Who Does the Installations?